ChrisZ-IT/Vanilla-Terraria-Server/README.md

-Vanilla-Terraria-Server
+# Vanilla-Terraria-Server
-Create Vanilla Terraria Server Docker image

-## this is a work in progress as I learn docker. ##
+<i>this is a work in progress as I learn docker. so please forgive my sloppyness

-## I will eventually move this process over to tshock ##
+I will eventually move this process over to tshock.

-## Building a new docker image will download the current version the terraria-server.zip file from Terraria.org ##
+Building a new docker image will download the current version the terraria-server.zip file from Terraria.org </i>

 # Build command:
 docker build --tag Vanilla-Terraria --file Dockerfile .